colemandsmith/artist-identification/README.md

 # artist-identification
-Project aiming to perform artist identification from paintings via a neural network
+Project aiming to perform artist identification from paintings via a neural network.

+Images will be downloaded from Artsy via their API.